Artist Registry

 STATEMENT OF WORK

-My practice is an alchemical exploration of acrylic paint: I pour, stencil, airbrush, and sand material into unexpectedly representational paintings.
-I transcribe my grandmother's handwritten recipes alongside 1970s Betty Crocker recipe cards, trompe l’oeil yet larger than life and loaded with materiality.
-While my work may seem initially photorealistic, each canvas dissolves into color, shape, and texture.
-By clashing together distinct paint languages, I disrupt the viewer’s expectations of visual coherence, calling attention to the mundane.
-I position the viewer to question: what is remembered and what is lost.
+By clashing together distinct paint languages, I disrupt the viewer’s expectations of coherence, calling attention to the mundane and asking more of everyday objects and cultural behaviors.
+As an artist, I ask, what is remembered and what is lost?
+Alltagsgeschichte: the history of everyday life; contextualizes my paintings as banal representations of the object-residue of time and stand-ins for larger questions.
+I look to discover my identity within the truths and fictions of culture-making; to digest the legacies of class, place, and history.
 I am the historian's unexpected assistant, an heir, and a translator.
 I create paintings that collapse generational visual culture, bringing regionally specific objects into circulation with a contemporary world.
 Unlike a historian, my work does not take final form as a thesis, but rather as a series of additional questions and observations bound up and investigated through the transformative qualities of painting.